 Handwriting OCR - Extract Text From Handwritten Notes Free

 Convert handwritten notes, journals and whiteboard photos into editable text.
-Tuned for cursive/connected writing using EasyOCR paragraph mode.
+Tuned for cursive/connected writing using a deep-learning paragraph reader.

 Drop a photo of handwritten text